zesty-genius128/180R/README.md

 # 180R

-> *"Because every F1 nerd deserves access to the same data that costs Mercedes millions."*
+> *"Because every F1 nerd deserves access to the same data that costs Mercedes millions, right?"*

 A comprehensive Formula 1 MCP (Model Context Protocol) server that delivers **complete F1 intelligence** with the precision of a Swiss chronometer and the speed of a DRS overtake.
 Named after those infamous 180-degree hairpin corners that separate the wheat from the chaff in F1 strategy.